 We love our Maine winters!
 During the months of January through March, weather permitting, we offer Cross Country Skiing/Snowshoeing excursions.
 We generally offer both of these activities with a supervisor at least once per week after school.
 Also, children are welcome to ice skate on the school pond any day after school with a parent present (and a helmet) and may ski/snowshoe around the playground with their own equipment any day during recess or after school.
 (Advisors: Mr. Jaye and parent volunteers)

 Interested in learning to play an instrument?
 Weekly lessons are offered on site with Mr. Mike, who has been a private music instructor for over 20 years!
 Children may study piano, voice, and/or guitar.
 (Teacher: Mr. Mike)

 Pineland Suzuki School Violin Lessons

-We are fortunate to have a Pineland Suzuki School teacher come to Stepping Stones once weekly to offer violin lessons to interested students.
+We are fortunate to have an affiliation with Pineland Suzuki School.
+Most years, a teacher comes to Stepping Stones once weekly to offer violin lessons to interested students.
 These lessons take place during the school day, and a parent must attend the lessons with the child, as is essential to the Suzuki method of instruction.
 (Teacher: Miss Betsy Kobayashi of the Pineland Suzuki School.)

 We are open to suggestions for new activities.
 For example, this year we started a Spelling Bee.
-Some possibilities might include: Chess Club, History Club, Yearbook, Photography Club, School Newspaper.
+Some possibilities might include: Chess Club, History Club, School Newspaper.

 “The child is both a hope and a promise for mankind.”